- Blackberries and Raspberries (Brambles or Caneberries)

 Site Selection, Planting, and Maintenance

 Free air movement is especially important in the spring when late spring freezes can kill the emerging flowers.
 Low-lying planting sites with poor air movement tend to be colder than surrounding higher areas.
 Avoid areas surrounded by trees.
 Trees provide too much shade, compete with plants for water and nutrients, and interfere with air movement around the plants.
 Highbush blueberries should be planted in areas that have 800 to 1,200 hours below 45°F each winter and a minimum winter temperature of not less than -10°F. In North Carolina, highbush blueberries can be grown in the coastal plain, piedmont, and mountains, but they are more difficult to grow than rabbiteyes.
-Rabbiteyes generally need 400 to 600 hours of winter chilling and a minimum temperature not below 5°F to 10°F. They can be grown in the NC coastal plain, piedmont, and in the mountains at elevations below 2,500 feet.
+Rabbiteyes generally need 400 to 600 hours of winter chilling and a minimum temperature not below 5°F to 10°F. They can be grown in the North Carolina coastal plain, piedmont, and in the mountains at elevations below 2,500 feet.

 Rabbiteye (at elevations below 2,000 ft to 2,500 ft, depending on site)